siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Selenium/overview.md

 ### Compatibility

-This plug-in requires IBM UrbanCode Deploy version 6.0 or later.
+This plug-in requires IBM DevOps Deploy version 6.0 or later.

-This plug-in runs on all operating systems that UrbanCode Deploy supports.
+This plug-in runs on all operating systems that DevOps Deploy supports.

 This plug-in requires access to either the Selenium RC (1.0), Selenium Webdriver (2.X) Standalone Server JAR file, or Selenium Html Runner (3.X) JAR file.
 The `selenium-server-standalone-2.XX.X.jar` and `selenium-html-runner-3.XX.X.jar` files can be found on [Seleniums Download page](http://www.seleniumhq.org/download/) under **previous releases**.
 Note: Version 3 of the `selenium-server-standalone` JAR will require additional environment set up.
 For simplicity, we recommend the latest `selenium-html-runner` JAR.